 Hello C world: My name is tim, tim hughes

-Now that we have a functioning shared library we can create our go code.
-To
+Now that we have a functioning shared library, we can create our Go code.
+To access a C library in Go, we use the “C” pseudo-package.
+This is explained in more detail in the Cgo documentation.

-Here is our Go code.
+Here is our Go code:

 //